University of Nottingham on Overleaf

 The University of Nottingham is providing Overleaf Professional features for all students, faculty and staff in Nottingham who would like to use a collaborative, online LaTeX editor for their projects.
 Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a Nottingham email address.

-Join a community of over 3045 authors at University of Nottingham
+Join a community of authors at University of Nottingham

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!

 Try out the Overleaf editor with built in tutorial

 If you'd like to dive straight into the editor, simply click the button to create a new paper using our quick-start template.
 A short tutorial will walk you through the main features to quickly get you started.

 You can find a selection of featured templates, or check out our full template gallery for more ideas and inspiration.

 Take our free course to quickly master the LaTeX essentials